 “Come in!” he answers.

-A man wearing a suit and glasses walks in.
-This is Mr. McIntyre’s favorite assistant, Billy.
+A man wearing a tawny-plaid suit and glasses walks in.
+This is Mr. McIntyre’s favorite assistant—Billy.
 He is also his only assistant.

 “I-I got the hot chocolate you wanted.”
-His voice shakes as well as his hands, the liquid nearly spilling all over the floor.
+His voice shakes and so do his hands, the liquid almost spilling all over the floor.

-Without a single look, Mr. McIntyre said, “Set it on the table.”
+Without a single look, Mr. McIntyre says, “Set it on the table.”

 Billy obeys, but his stomach drops at the sight of Mr. McIntyre’s face.

 Is Mr. McIntyre upset?
 No. That can’t be.
-Everything on the to-do list he’d assigned for him to do yesterday are checked off.
-He surely hadn’t done anything wrong this time.
+He checked off everything on the to-do list he assigned for him yesterday.
+He hadn’t done anything wrong this time.

-A flash of an image comes to mind: countless piles of dishes sat on the counters of the kitchen.
+A flash of an image comes to mind: countless piles of dishes sit on the counters of the kitchen.
 The ones he forgot to clean the other night.

 Darn it, Billy, you’re such an idiot!
 Are you trying to get yourself fired?

-Mr. McIntyre picked up his cup of half-sweetened hot chocolate before turning in his chair towards the window behind him, the harsh 8 a.m. rays hitting his face.
+Mr. McIntyre picks up his cup of half-sweetened hot chocolate.
+He turns his office chair towards the window as the fresh rays of the Solidago sun land on his face.